 Hope Hospital, Cox’s Bazar

-Critical health services must be scaled up for nearly a million people – Rohingya refugees and their surrounding host communities – in Cox’s Bazar, where vulnerable populations in crowded settlements and mega camps are at a risk of communicable and waterborne diseases.
-Cholera and rapid outbreaks of measles and diphtheria could be a challenge.
-Some 60,000 births are expected in the camps over the next year.
-The health sector is grossly underfunded and grappling to meet the needs of the affected population and appeals have been made to the international community to commit support to what is clearly set to be a protracted emergency.
+In Cox’s Bazar, critical health services must be scaled up for Rohingya refugees and their surrounding host communities – nearly a million people.
+Vulnerable populations in crowded settlements and mega camps are at a risk of communicable and waterborne diseases.
+Cholera and rapid outbreaks of measles and diphtheria can be a challenge.
+Some 50,000 births are expected in the camps over the next year.
+The health sector is grossly underfunded and grappling to meet the needs of the affected population and appeals have been made to the international community to commit support to what is clearly a protracted emergency.
 HOPE Hospital has asked for a variety of specialist support.
 Currently WTI has provided assistance in the areas of internal medicine, infectious disease, neurology, dermatology, mental health, pulmonology and pediatrics.
 Consultations are occurring several times per week and the physician team continues to grow.
 A second program has been added to the new field hospital within the confines of the Rohingya mega camp to better serve the vast needs of this susceptible community.